-I create masculine men images and gay male (queer) sci fi.
+I create three-dimensional (3D) masculine men images and gay male (queer) sci fi.
 I am a gay man and I work as a digital illustrator exclusively in the 21st century digital realm from Las Vegas.
 I choose to use contemporary computer hardware and software as my artistic tools instead of pencils or paintbrushes that you hold in your hands.

 A majority of artists and illustrators depict females.
 I choose to exclusively depict masculine males within what is known as the bara genre of underground art.

 My storytelling and illustrations are intended to appeal to gay adult men who are attracted to masculine men in particular.

 I accept that my creative works—and bara in general—will not appeal to a “mass audience” in the gay world.
 Some gay men have said that they especially like how I depict men so realistically.
 Others not so much.

 Yet, I get emails from guys who obviously “get” what I’m trying to do.
 One comment explains what I mean.
 The guy wrote this: “Never have I been so aroused.
 I always feared to delve into my darkest fantasies but with you, I feel supported and understood.
 Your stories are a perfect blend of light and shadow, to put it in very simplistic terms.
 I confess that what also arouses me is a detail that most would find insignificant but which holds tremendous eroticism.
 Curled toes.
 That’s a soft spot of mine.
 I associate it with violent orgasms, when pleasure wracks the body, makes it convulse and twist right down to its toes.
 Thank you for your amazing work and your willingness to share it with us.
 I do hope to see more and more of it and praise you for your lack of fear regarding a subject most would not dare to broach.”